 Day 1: Lihue, Poipu and Hanapepe

-Start the first of your 5 days in Kauai on the sunny south coast on a road trip which combines historical towns, coastal hikes, and beaches.
+Start the first of your 5 days in Kauai on the sunny south coast on a road trip that combines historical towns, coastal hikes, and beaches.
 It doesn’t really matter if you follow this itinerary from east to west (starting in Lihue) or from west to east (starting in Hanapepe).

 Pro tip: days 1 and 2 are best explored while you’re based on the south coast.
 If not feasible, simply account for longer driving times when planning your day.

-Lihue is the largest town in Kauai and it is here that you’ll find fast food joints, shopping centers, large supermarkets and everything else a small town has to offer.
+Lihue is the largest town in Kauai and it is here that you’ll find fast-food joints, shopping centers, large supermarkets and everything else a small town has to offer.
 There are no must-see tourist attractions in the town itself but check if your visit coincides with either the busting Kauai community farmers market (Saturdays) and the smaller Kauai Grove Center farmers market (Mondays) and Kauai sunshine market (Friday).
-Here’s a good list of all Kauai farmers markets.
+Here’s a good list of all Kauai farmer’s markets.

 Menehune Fishpond Overlook